Hazem-Amer/Hazem-Amer/README.md

 - **CS50 – Harvard University** (Fundamentals of Computer Science)
 ---

-## 🎯 Vision

-> "Great software is not just about functionality—it's about empathy, clarity, and resilience."

-I'm always learning, iterating, and trying to build things that make a difference.

 <!-- Optional GitHub Stats (hidden if low activity) -->
 <!--